-One of the best things about living in the world’s most multicultural city is all the delicious and diverse food options!
-Whether you’re in the mood for Italian, Mexican, Chinese, or Ethiopian, you won’t have a problem finding a delicious meal to satisfy your craving in Toronto.
+One of the best things about living in the world’s most multicultural city is all the tasty and diverse food options.
+Whether you’re in the mood for Italian, Mexican, Chinese or Ethiopian, you won’t have a problem finding a delicious meal to satisfy your craving in Toronto.

 How about Spanish tapas?
-Patria offers savoury Spanish favourites like empanadas and croquetas, along with a tasty selection of cocktails and desserts.
-Also worth trying is Tapas at Embrujo, which boasts a complete Spanish menu, extensive wine list, and Flamenco shows.
+Patria offers savoury Spanish favourites like bocadillos and croquetas, along with a tasty selection of cocktails and desserts.
+Also worth trying is Tapas at Embrujo, which boasts a complete Spanish menu, extensive wine list and flamenco shows.

 Who says that Canada doesn’t have a distinct cuisine of its own?
 At Bannock, the chefs pay homage to traditional Canadian comfort foods reflective of our country’s rich regional and cultural diversity.
 Likewise at Canoe, Executive Chef John Horne has created a regionally inspired Canadian menu including dishes like Pan Seared Québec Foie Gras and Alberta Lamb – not to mention, the view from the 54th floor of the TD Tower can’t be beat.

-A plate of nachos, some tacos and burritos, and an ice cold margarita to wash it down with – nothing hits the spot quite like Mexican food.
-There’s no shortage of Mexican eateries in Toronto.
-La Carnita, a mobile street-food spot turned hole-in-the-wall restaurant on College Street, is always a happening spot (the exceptional tacos are worth the long lines).
-For a more sophisticated atmosphere, Milagro Cantina Mexicana serves up traditional dishes from all culinary regions of Mexico at its three Toronto locations.
+A plate of nachos, some tacos and burritos and an ice cold margarita to wash it down with – nothing hits the spot quite like Mexican food.
+La Carnita, a mobile street-food spot turned restaurant with three locations including Queen Street East, is always a happening spot (the exceptional tacos are worth the line-ups).
+For a more sophisticated atmosphere, El Catrin in the Distillery Historic District or Los Colibris on King Street serve traditional dishes in an upscale atmosphere.

-East Asian and Southeast Asian food is as diverse as it is delicious.
-From dumplings and fried rice, to teriyaki steak and tempura, to butter chicken and biryani, the choices are endless.
+East Asian and South Asian food is as diverse as it is delicious.
+From dumplings and fried rice, to teriyaki steak and izakaya, to butter chicken and biryani, the choices are endless.

-Make your way over to Chinatown on Spadina Avenue (the largest of several Chinatowns in Toronto) for Cantonese seafood and Dim sum at Rosewood Chinese Cuisine.
+Make your way over to Chinatown on Spadina Avenue (the largest of several Chinatowns in Toronto) for Cantonese classics like BBQ pork and General Tso chicken at Swatow.
 Then explore the rows of authentic Chinese shops and markets before grabbing a bubble tea.
 If you prefer a view with your meal, Pearl Harbourfront Chinese Cuisine provides scenic vistas of Lake Ontario, along with tasty Cantonese and Szechuan dishes.

 Have a craving for some curry?
-You’ll find plenty of Indian restaurants on Gerrard Street East between Coxwell and Greenwood, in colourful Little India.
-Downtown, 309 dhaba provides an authentic Indian eating experience that has been repeatedly called “divine” and “innovative” by Toronto’s top food critics.
+You’ll find plenty in colourful Little India on Gerrard Street East between Coxwell and Greenwood.
+In Old Town, Bindia serves up an authentic Indian eating experience with modern flair.

 If you haven’t tried African cuisine, you’re missing out.
 Toronto has a growing number of Ethiopian and East African restaurants, especially in the west end.
 Here, spicy meat and vegetable dishes are served on a large sourdough flatbread called injera.
 There’s no need for utensils – simply break off pieces of injera and use them to dig in.

 For some of the best Ethiopian food in the city, head over to Nazareth at Dovercourt and Bloor.
 The cozy space means there’s often a line-up, but it’s worth the wait.
-You can’t go wrong with any of the shockingly affordable menu items, but the vegetarian platter (feeds two for $8) is a popular choice.
-Another hot spot for Ethiopian food is Addis Ababa, which has been serving the Queen and Dufferin area for over 20 years.
+You can’t go wrong with any of the shockingly affordable menu items, but the vegetarian platter is a popular choice.